Frankkie/Thesis-Project-IF-Game/README.md

 ## Getting Started

-If you wish to play the game yourself, you can clone the contents of this repository and download the necessary Python modules (which you will find in the project's requirements.txt file).
+If you wish to play the game yourself, you can clone the contents of this repository and download the necessary Python modules (which you will find in the project's [requirements](/requirements.txt) file).
+The project runs on Python 3.7 or higher.

 ## Fonts and Music